rust-lang/rust/src/doc/rustc-dev-guide/src/return-position-impl-trait-in-trait.md

 PR similar to [Inherit function lifetimes for impl-trait
 #103449](https://github.com/rust-lang/rust/pull/103449).

-### Astconv
+### HIR ty lowering

-The main change to astconv is that we lower `hir::TyKind::OpaqueDef` for an RPITIT to a projection instead of an opaque, using a newly synthesized def-id for a new associated type in the trait.
+The main change to HIR ty lowering is that we lower `hir::TyKind::OpaqueDef` for an RPITIT to a projection instead of an opaque, using a newly synthesized def-id for a new associated type in the trait.
 We'll describe how exactly we get this def-id in the next section.

-This means that any time we call `ast_ty_to_ty` on the RPITIT, we end up getting a projection back instead of an opaque.
+This means that any time we call `lower_ty` on the RPITIT, we end up getting a projection back instead of an opaque.
 This projection can then be normalized to the right value -- either the original opaque if we're in the trait, or the inferred type of the RPITIT if we're in an impl.